benatkin/kvjs/readme.md

 TODO
 ----

-* Generate commonjs strings for centerbox and template objects in a `script` show function
-* Make `fulfillment.py` use the commonjs
+* Include underscore.js
+* Set up quick *edocs* requiring within the design doc
 * Make `page` show function require and use template
+* Make page show function grab the title from `doc.kvjs.title` and spit out the json in a pre for now
+* add _rewrite
+* deploy to Cloudant at kvjs.com
 * I [avoid yammering about my uber-clever plans before I attempt them](http://sivers.org/zipit), but I have other todos.
 If you're curious, find me online.
 I may tell you some of them. :)

 LICENSE